ericmjl/essays-on-data-science/docs/machine-learning/graph-nets.md

 ## Summary

 Here, we started with array representations of single graphs.
 Then, we covered the message passing operation, which is a key operation in graph neural networks.
 We explored how we can compose message passing, graph summarization, and feed forward neural networks to do graph-level property prediction.
 Finally, we did a quick tour through the general categories of graph learning tasks in which graph neural networks are used.

-It's taken me 2-3 months of procrastination, brainstorming, and more to write all of this down, and even then, I doubt I have comprehensively covered all of the fundamentals of graph deep learning.
+It's taken me 2-3 months of procrastination, brainstorming, and more to write all of this down, and even then,
+I doubt I have comprehensively covered all of the fundamentals of graph deep learning.
 That said, I believe that in this essay, we've given ourselves a great starting point - you might even say, a launchpad - for delving into the vast swathe of literature out there.

+## With Thanks

+I would like to give special thanks to my Patreon supporters, Alejandro, Rafael, Fazal, Brian, Hector, Carol, and Eddie.
+With the new kid, switching roles, and more of life hitting me in the face, it's taken a bit of time for me to get this essay out, but I'm finally glad to have it done!